 When the inverter's output current falls to "0[A]", torque will not be generated.
-This may cause a gravity drop when the inverter is used in vertical lift application.

-Output current 0 [A] Zero current detection signal output (Y13)
+This may cause a gravity drop when the inverter is used in vertical lift out application.

-detection period detection period
+OFF ON Start signal Pr.50 "zero current Output ♦ Pr.50 detection 100ms current 0 [A] OFF level" OFF Zero current detection signal Pr.51 Pr.51 output (Y13) detection period detection period